 The Cost: Rooms at Hacienda Tres Rios start at $385.00 per night on an all-inclusive basis.
 However, the resort frequently runs specials with rooms as low as $149.00 depending on the day of the week and the season.
 Beyond the all-inclusive experience, they also offer time shares and rental properties.

 The Location: Hacienda Tres Rios Nature Park is located between the Cancun International Airport and the town of Playa del Carmen.
 Tres Rios is 37 miles (60 kilometers) from central Cancun and 8 miles (13 kilometers) from downtown Playa del Carmen.

 The Transportation: The hotel is best reached via taxi from either the airport or Playa del Carmen.
 If arriving by rental car, there is parking available.
 Taxi services can be easily arranged by the hotel for activities.

 The Airport Transfer: The nearest airport is the Cozumel International Airport (CZM), which is about 30 miles (48 kilometers) from the hotel.

 The Address: Carretera Cancún-Tulum, Km.
 54, Tres Ríos, Riviera Maya, Quintana Roo ZIP 77760

 The Hacienda Tres Rios is an ecological oasis amid the busy resorts of Mexico’s Caribbean Coast.
 It was a great base for us to explore the Riviera Maya attractions, while also relaxing in comfort.

 We were the guests of Hacienda Tres Rios, the Tres Rios Nature Park, and Experiencas Xcaret.
 All opinions of the fun and relaxing are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which helps offset our costs of web hosting – all at no additional cost to you.